Ebazhanov/dapp-university-js-for-blockchain/Readme.md

 -  If you are getting an " web3 module not found" or similar error, try running `npm install --production windows-build-tools`, then `npm install web3`, and finally, `npm audit fix`

--  `$ node`
+## Web3.js #1
+  $ node
   > var Web3 = require('web3')
   undefined

   > Web3
-  // a set of web3 methods will appear
+  -// a set of web3 methods will appear

-  // get an API key from Infura
+  -// get an API key from Infura
   > var url = 'https://mainnet.infura.io/v3/ea9dd948eceb46c888515813a41924ce'
   undefined